-Sexually transmitted diseases, also called sexually transmitted infections, STDs, or venereal diseases, are not conditions that are often discussed.
+A sexually transmitted disease, also referred to as an STD, sexually transmitted infections, or venereal diseases, are not conditions that are often discussed.
 According to the Centers for Disease Control and Prevention, these conditions affect millions of people in our country.
 Because statistics demonstrate that women are among the most severely impacted by STDs, the conversation regarding screening and prevention is one of the most important aspects of women’s health care.

 In many cases, an STD may develop without presenting clear symptoms.
 Those that do occur, if they occur, are related to the type of infection that has occurred.

 An STD may present physical symptoms such as itching or sores, or it may occur without symptoms.
 HPV, for example, is a common infection that can increase a woman’s risk of cervical cancer, and yet offer no indication of disease.
 Hepatitis is another example of a somewhat asymptomatic sexually transmitted disease.
 This condition affects the liver and may incite symptoms such as fever, fatigue, and nausea.

 See your healthcare provider if you suspect you have been exposed to an STD, or if you or your partner have symptoms such as:

 - Unexplained rash.

 - Growths, blisters, or bumps in the genital area, including the vagina and external genitalia, the penis, and the testicles, and the area between the testicles or vagina and the anus.

 - Frequent urination or burning sensation with urination.